deepfakes/faceswap/README.md

  - You can also go to the [faceswap Forum](https://faceswap.dev/forum) and help or get help from others.
  - Be patient.
 This is a relatively new technology for developers as well.
 Much effort is already being put into making this program easy to use for the average user.
 It just takes time!
  - **Notice** Any issue related to running the code has to be opened in the [faceswap Forum](https://faceswap.dev/forum)!

-## For haters
-Sorry, no time for that.

-# About github.com/deepfakes

-## What is this repo?
-It is a community repository for active users.

-## Why this repo?
-The joshua-wu repo seems not active.
-Simple bugs like missing _http://_ in front of urls have not been solved since days.

-## Why is it named 'deepfakes' if it is not /u/deepfakes?
- 1. Because a typosquat would have happened sooner or later as project grows
- 2. Because we wanted to recognize the original author
- 3. Because it will better federate contributors and users

-## What if /u/deepfakes feels bad about that?
-This is a friendly typosquat, and it is fully dedicated to the project.
-If /u/deepfakes wants to take over this repo/user and drive the project, he is welcomed to do so (Raise an issue, and he will be contacted on Reddit).
-Please do not send /u/deepfakes messages for help with the code you find here.

 # About machine learning